Configuring Vocabularies#

 2. Refresh your browser (Ctrl+F5 or Cmd+Shift+R)

-3. Verify the code is not marked as "Deprecated"
+3. Verify the code is not marked Deprecated or inactive

 Want to remove a vocabulary code?#

-Instead of deleting (which can break historical data), mark the code as Deprecated.
-This hides it from dropdowns but preserves existing records.
+Don't delete it (deletion can break historical records that reference the code).
+Instead, mark the code as Deprecated on its form.
+This hides it from new dropdowns but preserves existing data.

 Need to change a code value?#

-3. Update active records to use the new code
+3. Migrate active records to use the new code

 Cluster codes don't match our country's terminology?#

-Don't change the cluster codes (they follow UN standards).
-Instead, add translations in Settings → Translations to use your preferred terms.
+Don't change the cluster codes (they follow UN OCHA standards).
+Instead, add translations in Settings → Translations to use your preferred display terms.

 Want to add a completely new vocabulary?#

-New vocabularies require Python code and module development.
-Contact your developer or OpenSPP support for assistance.
-For most use cases, extending existing vocabularies with custom codes is sufficient.
+New vocabularies require module development.
+Contact your developer or OpenSPP support — for most extensions, adding a local code to an existing vocabulary is enough.